 - I have software installed on my computer that ‘forces’ me to take microbreaks and rest breaks.
 Both are also discussed in the graphic.
-The software I currently use is AntiRSI.
+The software I currently use Time Out but I have also used AntiRSI.
 The breaks can be extremely annoying, of course, but they break the intensity in my work and I always get punished when I ignore them.

 - I use my microbreaks to look away from my computer and out of my window which prevents eye strain.

 - I use my rest breaks to do some stretching exercizes.
 I stretch out my arms and my shoulders.

 - I go for a remedial massage at least twice a month.
 Although my pain normally concentrates in my arms or fingers, I find that if you keep your shoulders relaxed and open, you will have fewer symptoms.
 I actually don’t let my therapist massage my arms very thoroughly as I have felt that it increases symptoms.
 The neck, shoulders and back however get very thorough treatment.